AISquaredInc/aisquared/README.md

 - Cleaned up documentation to render within programmatic access environments
 - Added `aisquared.logging` subpackage
 - Created `InputHarvester`
-- Created the `aisquared.serving` subpackage
+- Created the `aisquared.serving` subpackage, specifically the `deploy_model` and `get_remote_prediction` functions
+- Created the `GraphConfiguration` class
 - Created the `aisquared` CLI with the following commands:
   - `aisquared deploy`, which deploys a model locally
+  - `aisquared predict`, which predicts using a local JSON file